CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/savings/spot-checklist.md

 ### Manual annotation overrides

-We also support manually overriding the Spot readiness of a controller by annotating the controller itself or the namespace it is running in with `spot.kubecost.com/spot-ready=true`.
+We also support manually overriding the Spot readiness of a controller by annotating the controller itself or the namespace it is running in with `spot.nOps.com/spot-ready=true`.

 ## Implementing Spot nodes in your cluster

-The Checklist is now deployed alongside a [recommended cluster configuration](/using-kubecost/navigating-the-kubecost-ui/savings/spot-commander.md) which automatically suggests a set of Spot and on-demand nodes to use in your cluster based on the Checklist.
+The Checklist is now deployed alongside a [recommended cluster configuration](/using-nOps/navigating-the-nOps-ui/savings/spot-commander.md) which automatically suggests a set of Spot and on-demand nodes to use in your cluster based on the Checklist.
 If you do not want to use that, read the following for some important information:

-Kubecost marking a workload as Spot ready is not a guarantee.
+nOps marking a workload as Spot ready is not a guarantee.
 A domain expert should always carefully consider the workload before approving it to run on Spot nodes.

 Most cloud providers support a mix of Spot and non-Spot nodes in the cluster and they have guides: